 - Flavor: If you love butter and chocolate, you’ll enjoy this chocolate chip loaf cake.
-We recommend using mini chocolate chips so you get dozens of chips in every single bite.
-You can leave the loaf cake plain, but we certainly didn’t regret garnishing it with a glossy chocolate peanut butter topping.
+I recommend using mini chocolate chips so you get dozens of chips in every single bite.
+You can leave the loaf cake plain, but I certainly didn’t regret garnishing it with a glossy chocolate peanut butter topping.
 Yes, this loaf cake is nearly perfect.

 - Ease: We have a basic butter-based cake on our hands and the great news is that there’s no crazy assembly or complicated decoration required.
 All of the equipment (mixer, loaf pan) and ingredients are pretty standard for a baking recipe.
-We always appreciate an easy dessert that delivers big.
+I always appreciate an easy dessert that delivers big!

 - Time: Set aside a few hours to complete this recipe which includes preparing the batter, baking, and cooling.